Asterias amurensis: Impacts on mariculture

 It is a predator which can impact the abundance of juvenile bivalves.
 The asteroid stage can attach itself to salmon traps, oyster lines and scallop longlines.
 In Japan, where it is native, population outbreaks have cost the mariculture industry millions of dollars in control measures and losses from predation.
 It can have significant impact on Mizuhopecten yessoensis scallop plantations and populations of Fulvia tenuicostata and Patinopecten yessoensis in Japan, and some impact on mussels and oysters in Tasmania.

 Invasive species

-This seastar is an invasive species in Australia.
-It has colonised Australian waters in the Derwent Estuary, Port Phillip Bay and Henderson Lagoon in Tasmania.
-In the Derwent Estuary, the Northern Pacific seastar has been connected to the decline of the endemic endangered spotted handfish.
+This sea star is an invasive species in Australia.
+It has colonized Australian waters in the Derwent Estuary, Port Phillip Bay and Henderson Lagoon in Tasmania.
+In the Derwent Estuary, the Northern Pacific sea star has been connected to the decline of the endemic endangered spotted handfish.

 The most likely mechanism of introduction is the transport of free-swimming larvae in ballast water for ships.
-The ships suck in the ballast water containing seastar larvae, in a port such as one in Japan, and let it out in a port such as one in Tasmania, the larvae come out with the water, and metamorphose into juvenile sea stars.
+The ships suck in the ballast water containing sea star larvae, in a port such as one in Japan, and let it out in a port such as one in Tasmania, the larvae come out with the water, and metamorphose into juvenile sea stars.

+Invasion prevention

+To prevent sea star spreading between ports, scientists are paying close attention to the uptake of juveniles when collecting ballast water and farming shellfish.
+Young, microscopic sea stars will often settle on to mussel ropes and oyster trays instead of the ocean floor after their initial free-swimming stage.
+These ropes and trays are moved between bays and estuaries to aid shellfish farming.
+Farmers have taken methods into account such as freshwater dips and sterilizing ballast water before transportation.
+Filtration, chemical treatment, and heat treatment of ballast water can prevent the spread of invasive species.